Rick Ankiel: 2000 postseason

 The Cardinals won the National League Central Division championship in 2000.
 Injuries to other pitchers left Ankiel and Darryl Kile as the only fully healthy starters left on the roster.
-Cardinals manager Tony La Russa chose Ankiel to start Game One of the National League Division Series against veteran pitcher Greg Maddux of the Braves.
-To shield Ankiel from media pressure, La Russa had Kile answer questions to the media as if to start Game One, and afterwards informed the media that Ankiel was starting.
+Cardinals manager Tony La Russa chose Ankiel to start game one of the National League Division Series against veteran pitcher Greg Maddux of the Braves.
+To shield Ankiel from media pressure, La Russa had Kile answer questions to the media as if to start game one, and afterwards informed the media that Ankiel was starting.

-In Game One, Ankiel did not allow a run through the first two innings.
+In game one, Ankiel did not allow a run through the first two innings.
 His performance suddenly deteriorated in the third.
 He allowed four runs on two hits, four walks and throwing five wild pitches before being removed with two outs.
 Despite Ankiel facing eight batters and throwing 35 pitches, the Cardinals won the game.
-Ankiel shrugged off the event, joking that he was the first pitcher to throw five wild pitches in an inning since Bert Cunningham of the Players' League in 1890.
+Ankiel shrugged off the event, joking that he set a record for wild pitches.
+He was the first pitcher to throw five wild pitches in an inning since Bert Cunningham of the Players' League in 1890.
+Ankiel set the record for wild pitches in a postseason career and postseason inning.

-In his next start, Game Two of the National League Championship Series against the New York Mets, Ankiel was removed in the first inning after throwing 20 pitches, five of which went past catcher Eli Marrero (only two were official wild pitches, as no runners were on base for the others), and the first of which sailed over the head of Mets' hitter Timo Perez.
-Ankiel appeared again in the seventh inning of Game Five facing four hitters, walking two and throwing two more wild pitches.
+In his next start, game two of the National League Championship Series against the New York Mets, Ankiel was removed in the first inning after throwing 33 pitches, five of which went past catcher Eli Marrero (only two were official wild pitches, as no runners were on base for the others), and the first of which sailed over the head of Mets' hitter Timo Perez.
+Ankiel appeared again in the seventh inning of game five facing four hitters, walking two and throwing two more wild pitches.
 The Cardinals lost the series four games to one to the Mets.

-The source of Ankiel's problems were unknown, and his loss of control, often called "the yips" in sports, has been compared to that of Steve Blass, who also became unable to consistently throw strikes for unknown reasons.
-A section of a book about Cardinals manager Tony LaRussa, Three Nights in August, details Ankiel's rise to the big leagues and loss of control as a pitcher in 2000–2001.
-LaRussa has stated that putting Ankiel into Game One of the 2000 NLDS was "a decision that perhaps haunts him more than any he has ever made."
+The source of Ankiel's problems were unknown, but speculated to be psychological.
+His father had been sent to federal prison, and his parents were divorced during the 2000 season.
+His loss of control, often called the yips, has been compared to pitcher Steve Blass, who also became unable to consistently throw strikes for unknown reasons.
+A section of a book about Cardinals manager Tony La Russa, Three Nights in August, details Ankiel's rise to the big leagues and loss of control as a pitcher in 2000–2001.
+La Russa has stated that putting Ankiel into Game 1 of the 2000 NLDS was "a decision that perhaps haunts him more than any he has ever made."